joangrigorov/uva-re-2016/Week-4/assignments.md

  - The catalog should provide information for each of the courses.
 The information should include teacher contacts, grading information.
  - Should provide easy link to common course actions (see grades, see course materials etc.)

 ### 2. Course announcements
+**Goal:** Insure real-time information supply to students

-The teachers would publish immediate information notices related to course activities.
-In addition, students will receive notifications through e-mail as well.
+ - The teachers would publish immediate information notices related to course activities.
+ - Notifications should be real-time.
+ - Students should be able to receive notifications through e-mail as well.

 ### 3. Course learning materials
-A data store with course materials (books, references, papers, publications, links) should be available for each course.
-Teachers would publish the necessary course materials there.
-Searching through within this database is essential.
+ - A data store with course materials (books, references, papers, publications, links) should be available for each course.
+ - Teachers would publish the necessary course materials there.
+ - Students should have access to learning materials from past course instances.
+ - Searching through within this database is essential.

 ### 4. Homework assignments
-A special section for homework assignments should provide description and time period for the upcoming (and passed) assignments.
-Additionally, students would also be able to hand-in their assignments using a dedicated form for the purpose.
+- A special section for homework assignments should provide description and time period for the upcoming (and passed) assignments.
+- Students would also be able to hand-in their assignments using a dedicated form for the purpose.

 ### 5. Grading
-Teachers (or backoffice dedicated staff) would use the DLO to insert grades for each student.
-The list is viewable by the students.
+ - Teachers (or backoffice dedicated staff) would use the DLO to insert grades for each student.
+ - Students should be able to see their grades.

 ### 6. Video lectures
 **Goal:** Insure real-time information supply to students